kontent-ai/boilerplate-net/README.md

 * via IIS
 * as a standalone command-line app

+You can read more about the differences on [Rick Strahl's blog](https://weblog.west-wind.com/posts/2016/Jun/06/Publishing-and-Running-ASPNET-Core-Applications-with-IIS).

 We recommend choosing the **second option - as a standalone app**.
 In Visual Studio, you can switch to it in the toolbar:

 ![Debugging mode](https://i.imgur.com/PoxRBus.png)